galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 # Preprocessing with xcms

-The first step in the workflow is the pre-processing of the raw data with xcms ({% cite Smith2006 %}).
+The first step in the workflow is the pre-processing of the raw data with XCMS ({% cite Smith2006 %}).

-xcms is a free and open source software dedicated to pre-processing of any types of mass spectrometry acquisition files from low to high resolution, including FT-MS data coupled with different kind of chromatography (liquid or gaz).
+XCMS is a free and open source software dedicated to pre-processing of any types of mass spectrometry acquisition files from low to high resolution, including FT-MS data coupled with different kind of chromatography (liquid or gaz).
 This software is used worldwide by a huge community of specialists in metabolomics using mass spectrometry methods.

-This software is based on different algorithms that have been published, and is provided and maintained using R software [5,6,7].
+This software is based on different algorithms that have been published, and is provided and maintained using R software.

-xcms is able to read files with open format as mzXML, mzMl, mzData and netCDF which are independent of the constructors' formats.
+XCMS is able to read files with open format as mzXML, mzMl, mzData and netCDF which are independent of the constructors' formats.

 It is composed of R functions able to extract, filter, align and fill gap, with the possibility to annotate isotopes, adducts and fragments using the R package CAMERA.
 This set of functions gives modularity, thus being particularly well